When London Became An Island

-If you follow Blomfield Road to the right you will see moored barges that are home to several enterprises including Jason’s Trip.
+If you follow Blomfield Road to the right you will see moored barges that are home to several enterprises including Jason’s Trip and the London Waterbus.
 The annual Canal Cavalcade, which has been running since 1983, is also held here (2).

 It was fairly clear from the time the pool was created that fine houses built on the banks would command a premium and the nearby row of villas were some of the first to be built in the area.
 At Westbourne Terrace Road turn left and walk over the bridge.
 Below you will see the conduit for canal trade between London and the Midlands, which is the Paddington branch of the Grand Union Canal (3).
 This was the Grand Junction Canal until absorbed by the Grand Union in 1929.
 A little beyond the bridge you can turn left again (after noting the Canal Cafe Theatre on the corner of Delamere Terrace) and walk down to the towpath that runs beside the basin, passing the floating Waterside Café and Information Centre (4), which might be a perfect place to treat yourself before you start the walk.
 I must admit to having a low resistance to places like the Waterside and if I had to choose between the hand that set free the world or a cup of good coffee might be tempted to take the coffee!